sjfke/nonbleedingedge/cheatsheets/windows-tricks.rst

     $ . $PROFILE                                # If errors open a new PowerShell

-Update notifications via the ``Microsoft Store`` do not work, ``oh-my-posh`` update command line update alerts do not always trigger, so manually check on a regular basis.
+Update notifications via the ``Microsoft Store`` do not work, ``oh-my-posh`` update command line update alerts do not always trigger, so manually check on a regular basis, see `Oh My Posh upgrades <https://ohmyposh.dev/docs/installation/windows#update>`_

 .. code-block:: console